WeblateOrg/weblate/docs/admin/upgrade.rst

 Migrating from other databases to PostgreSQL
 --------------------------------------------

-If you are running Weblate on other dabatase than PostgreSQL, you should consider migrating to PostgreSQL as Weblate performs best with it.
-The following steps will guide you in migrating your data between the databases.
-Please remember to stop both web and Celery servers prior to the migration, otherwise you might end up with inconsistent data.
+If you are running Weblate on a dabatase other than PostgreSQL, consider migrating to it to get the best Weblate performance.
+The following steps guides you through migrating your data between the databases: (Please remember to stop both the web and Celery servers prior to the migration, otherwise you might end up with inconsistent data.)

 Creating a database in PostgreSQL
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~